All Impatiens (Impatiens wallerana) are over-achievers, blooming from early spring until the first frost in fall ends their life cycle.

-If plants becomes leggy, prune them back to 3 inches tall to encourage lateral growth.
+If plants become leggy, prune them back to 3 inches tall to encourage lateral growth.

-The more water and fertilize double Impatiens receive, the bigger the plants will grow and the more blooms they will produce.
+The more water and fertilization double Impatiens receive, the bigger the plants will grow and the more blooms they will produce.

 When applying water or plant food, do it at the base of the plant, not from above.

 Since the plant is in partial shade, moisture on leaves or flowers can lead to a mildew problem.

 Inspect regularly for signs of disease and pest damage.

 Yellow leaves, sticky residue, and stunted growth are signs of trouble.

 If visible distress is noted on any plant, remove the entire plant and discard it to prevent the disease or pests from spreading to other healthy plants.

 Inspect soil where affected double Impatiens were located for any visible signs of pests or soil mold.